 Candlewood Lake Authority Issues Boating Guidelines For Fireworks

-In addition, boaters are reminded, as they pass within 200 feet of a stationary law enforcement vessel using its lights and audible signal or a fire rescue vessel using its lights, the vessel operator is required to slow the vessel to “slow-no-wake”speed until it is more than 200 feet away from the law enforcement or fire rescue vessel.
+As boats pass within 200 feet of a stationary law enforcement vessel using its lights and audible signal or a fire rescue vessel using its lights, the operator is required to slow the boat to “slow-no-wake” speed until it is more than 200 feet away from the law enforcement or fire rescue vessel.

 The Marine Patrol will be setting up a safety zone just north of City Island in Danbury Bay.
 A safety lane will also be created along the eastern shore of Danbury Bay.
 No vessels will be allowed to moor or anchor south of the safety zone or in the safety lane approximately 5 hours prior to and during the event.
 In addition, beginning at 4pm, all boats in the vicinity of City Island must maintain a “slow-no-wake” speed to allow for the fireworks company to safely set up the fireworks behind the Island.

 Approximately 2 hours prior to and during the event no boats will be allowed to travel south of the safety zone into the display area.
 Boaters are reminded after the display to proceed out of the viewing area at “slow-no-wake” speed.